-Performing Arts Concentration Degree Type
+Performing Arts Concentration Degree Type Associate in Arts

 The Performing Arts curriculum offers instruction in theory, practice and history.
 These three areas of study provide the foundation needed to begin a career in the performing arts or to prepare for admission to a four-year college or university music, theater, dance or performance studies program.